 Equally important, the Strategic Simulation Design program has the aptitude to test new ideas before dedicating time and capital, as well as optimizing the available resources and space capacity for such ideas.
 This software is able to look at all aspects of the health care system, while experimenting with different operating strategies and designs to achieve the best results.

 Specifically, Strategic Simulation Design focuses on such applications including department specific productivity improvement; facilities design; future change planning; staff planning, patient capacity analysis; equipment planning and logistical analysis; emergency preparedness; bed capacity management; health care policy formulation; and managed care analysis.
+Different software development companies help to find solutions to challenging business concerns and better your long-term positive effects on clients.
 The data provided through these applications can then be compared with Lean efforts to ensure maintained or improved value for the health care community, while ensuring the highest levels of efficiency throughout the production process.

 In addition, other trends have become more prevalent in the health care design industry.
 Those include Building Information Modeling (BIM), Flexibility, Evidence-based Design, Maintenance and Operating Costs, Universal Accessibility, Project Delivery Methods and Owning versus Leasing.
 Still, the greatest positive impact in health care design can be felt through implementation and collaboration of Lean methods and Strategic Simulation Design.